Lindal-in-Furness

-Lindal-in-Furness is a village on the Furness peninsula of Cumbria, England.
+Lindal-in-Furness is a village on the Furness peninsula, in the Westmorland and Furness district of Cumbria, England.
 Historically in Lancashire, it lies eight miles to the north-east of Barrow-in-Furness, on the A590 trunk road.
-The civil parish is Lindal and Marton which had a population of 755 at the 2011 Census.
+The civil parish is Lindal and Marton which had a population of 755 at the 2011 Census, and includes the village of Marton.